JaysonPye/Journal/2025/daily-log.md

 - Worked on online school stuff last week then it got scrapped, this was disappointing as I was really looking forward to a large scape implementation.
 - Creating many japanese email templates and ensuring they dont get sent to trash mail, there are several different emails that we use and a few of them DO get sent to spam, this is really hard to troubleshoot.
+- Starting a bunch of tracking things to check my progress moving forward as I've felt stagnant recently.

 ## 2025-08-26